-- Full-time online: As we touched on above, online programs like General Assembly’s remote program and Hack Reactor Remote Beta allow you to work from anywhere.
+- Full-time online: As we touched on above, online programs like Hack Reactor’s Remote Beta allow you to work from anywhere.
 However, this flexibility doesn’t extend to the timing of the program: they require that you attend full-time over 12 to 13 weeks as if you were attending an in-person course.

 - Part-time options: